civicrm/civicrm-dev-docs/docs/standards/javascript.md

 ### Karma

 For testing CiviCRM's Angular implementation in Core, CiviCRM has intergrated some Karma tests into the standard test suite that is run against each Pull request.
-More information on karma can be found in the [Javascript testing](/testing/javascript.md) section of this guide
+More information on karma can be found in the [Karama (JS)](/testing/karma.md) section of this guide

 ## Javascript in Markup